Rewiring the Future

 Accelerating between 2040 and 2050.

-SHIFT 3: TRANSFORM to BUILD A Net Zero Society.
+HORIZON 3: TRANSFORM to BUILD A Net Zero Society.

 Collective action starts to transcend borders and industries.
 Widespread adoption of sustainable practices, technologies, and policies.

-SHIFT 1: SUSTAINABLE CHANGE AND RENEWABLES.
+HORIZON 1: SUSTAINABLE CHANGE AND RENEWABLES.

 Network participation is likely to start from a narrow focus; setting science-based targets to reduce greenhouse gases and the transition to renewable energy.
 This is often driven by cost-reduction, risk management and regulation on carbon; providing the essential foundations for sustainable growth.